Aeropostal Alas de Venezuela: Life as a government-owned company

-In 1951, LAV began service to Lima, Peru and Bogotá, Colombia.
-The Bogotá route was acquired by LAV after they purchased 88% of TACA de Venezuela.
+In 1951, LAV began service to Lima, Peru, and Bogotá, Colombia.
+LAV acquired the Bogotá route after they purchased 88% of TACA de Venezuela.
 Previously, TACA de Venezuela had a joint route agreement with the Colombian airline, LANSA.
 Until TACA de Venezuela was completely absorbed by LAV in 1958, the route to Bogotá was flown using TACA aircraft in TACA livery.
 In 1953, LAV opened a transatlantic service and began flying to Panama.
 The Constellation fleet was upgraded to L-1049G Super Constellations.
 An order for the first jet airliner, the De Havilland Comet 1, was placed, but with the Comet crashes of the 1950s, the airline never got their Comet jets.
 On March 24, 1956, LAV introduced its first turboprop, a Vickers Viscount 701 which was to replace the older piston engined Douglas and Martin aircraft.

 In the early 1960s, the Venezuelan government wanted to separate LAV's international and domestic routes, thus creating a new airline, Viasa, for international flights.
 A new livery was introduced for the new decade.
-The full airline title which had appeared on the Constellation fleet was simplified to a simple and bold AEROPOSTAL.
-The Constellations flew with a flying globe logo on the nose, was also simplified, now appearing on the fin as a flying bird logo, a logo that would remain with the airline.
+The full airline title that had appeared on the Constellation fleet was simplified to a simple and bold AEROPOSTAL.
+The Constellations flew with a flying globe logo on the nose, which was also simplified, now appearing on the fin as a flying bird logo, a logo that would remain with the airline.
 Also in the early 1960s, the 'jet-prop' Avro 748 was introduced to replace the smaller piston twins that had made up LAV's fleet since 1938.
 Douglas DC-8 jets were introduced in 1961 to replace the Super Constellations.